Abdallah-Helal/DataStructures-Course-Assignments/README.md

  <li>Overload standard operators and I/O operators to enable Matrix class with addition, subtraction and multiplication and suitable input and output capabilities.
 Add a method for matrix transpose.

  <li>Then develop a <strong>MatrixCalculator </strong>class which offers the user a menu of operations to perform on int matrices as follows.
 Each of these options should be able to accept matrices of varying dimensions, which the user inputs.
-For multiplication, the calculator should check that two matrices are of dimensions n x m and m x p.<br><br>Welcome to (Your Name) Matrix Calculator<hr><br>
+For multiplication, the calculator should check that two matrices are of dimensions n x m and m x p.<br><br>Welcome to (Your Name) Matrix Calculator<hr>
 1- Perform Matrix Addition<br>
 2- Perform Matrix Subtraction<br>
 3- Perform Matrix Multiplication<br>